 And if there is anything left…

-Remember to recycle what you can and dispose of any other waste responsibly.
+Remember to recycle what you can:

 - Blue Bins: Paper, cardboard and drinks cartons

 - Brown Bins: Plastic bottles, cans, tins and glass bottles and jars